rishabh1403/blog-source/posts/coding/leetcode/2019/09/reverse-integer.md

 - initialize a variable `reversed` with 0
 - loop over the number until it's less than or equal to zero (at one point it will be)
 - now, multiply the reversed variable with 10 and add the last digit of the number to it
-- remove the last digit of x
+- remove the last digit of X
 - when the loop ends, we will have our reversed number
 - if the reversed number is more than 2<sup>31</sup>, return 0
 - else, return the reversed integer with its actual sign